reivaj-gg/Clarity/README.md

 ## The Origin Story

-In 2023, I participated in **ESPINA** — a longitudinal study on pesticide exposure in children and adolescents conducted by CIMAS (https://cimas.edu.ec/portafolio/estudio-de-exposicion-secundaria-a-plaguicidas-en-ninos-y-adolescentes-espina/).
+From 2022 to 2024, I participated in **ESPINA** — a longitudinal study on pesticide exposure in children and adolescents conducted by CIMAS (https://cimas.edu.ec/portafolio/estudio-de-exposicion-secundaria-a-plaguicidas-en-ninos-y-adolescentes-espina/).

 As part of the study, researchers asked us to use an app called **NeuroX**.
 It wasn't just a game collection — it was a *research tool* that combined cognitive games with a daily check-in questionnaire.
 Every session, I'd answer questions about my mood, sleep, stress, and context.
 Then I'd play cognitive tasks.
 Over months, I started noticing patterns: